benborgers/www/posts/livewire-refresh-other-component.md

 ---
-title: How to refresh a different component in Livewire
+title: How to remotely refresh a Livewire component
 slug: livewire-refresh-other-component
 date: 2021-01-22T00:00:00.000Z
 tags: